Ingrid Bergman: In popular culture

 Woody Guthrie composed "Ingrid Bergman", a song about Bergman in 1950.
 The lyrics have been described as "erotic", and make reference to Bergman's relationship with Roberto Rossellini, which began during work on the film Stromboli.
+Billy Bragg and Wilco covered the song on their album Mermaid Avenue (1998).

 Alfred Hitchcock based his film Rear Window (1954) (starring James Stewart as a Life wartime photographer) on Bergman and Capa's romance.

 In 1984, a hybrid tea rose breed was named "Ingrid Bergman", in honor of the star.

 Her portrayal of Ilsa Lund from Casablanca was parodied by Kate McKinnon in one episode of Saturday Night Live.
 In the opening montage of the 72nd Academy Awards, Billy Crystal, as Victor Laszlo, made a parody out of Casablanca's final scene.
 In the '80s, Warner Bros made Carrotblanca' as a homage to Bogart and Bergman's character in Casablanca.
 In When Harry Met Sally (1989), Casablanca is a recurring theme, with the lead characters arguing over the meaning of its ending throughout the film.
 Bogart and Bergman also appeared in Tesco's Clubcard advertisement (2019).

-To help educate and inform about the importance of mask-wearing during the COVID-19 pandemic, WarnerMedia, the Ad Council, and the Centers for Disease Control and Prevention (CDC), have released a video featuring Bogart and Bergman in a scene from Casablanca wearing masks.
+To help educate and inform about the importance of mask-wearing during the COVID-19 pandemic, WarnerMedia, the Ad Council, and the Centers for Disease Control and Prevention (CDC), released a video featuring Bogart and Bergman in a scene from Casablanca wearing masks.

 In one scene from Dead Men Don't Wear Plaid (1981), with some creative editing, Steve Martin's character is having a conversation with Alicia Huberman from Notorious.
 In one scene from the movie Lake House (2006), Sandra Bullock's character is seen to be watching the kiss scene from Notorious.
 The kiss scene between Bergman and Spencer Tracy from Dr Jekyll and Mr Hyde is featured in the Cinema Paradiso (1989) closing montage.
 Bergman's Sister Benedict is referenced in The Godfather (1972).
 There is one episode in the second season of The Days and Nights of Molly Dodd, which is titled Here's a Little Known Ingrid Bergman Incident.